CBT and Therapy Hub Birmingham

-I am an accredited Cognitive Behavioural Therapist (CBT) and have completed a degree in Psychology and primarily practices cognitive behavioural therapy (CBT).
+I am an accredited BABCP Cognitive Behavioural Therapist (CBT) and have completed a degree in Psychology and primarily practices cognitive behavioural therapy (CBT).
 I have over ten years experience of working within a range of NHS mental health services in London and the West Midlands in treating depression, anxiety disorders and trauma in adults and children by way of delivering effective treatment and providing evidence-based procedures.

 I have experience of working in various clinical organisations.
 This consists of: